WARNING: This is a Death Trope. Here Be Spoilers.

 - Wolfsbane's abusive bigot of a father Reverend Craig's sadistic career came to an end when the brainwashing that he inflicted upon her kicks in, and she mistakes him for the Angel, whom he had ordered her to kill; she lunges at him in her wolf-form, in a bestial state, killing and devouring him.
 She doesn't remember a thing when she recovers, and her teammates wisely decide to keep it a secret.

-- Black Moon Chronicles: After his defeat Haazheel Thorn's soul is devoured by his father Lucifer for failing to deliver the Earth to him.
+- Black Moon Chronicles: After Haazheel Thorn's defeat his soul is devoured by his father Lucifer for failing to deliver the Earth to him.
 Especially karmic because Haazheel's plan was to have the rest of humanity harvested by the Legions of Hell so that he could become a god.

 - In 3 Slytherin Marauders this happens to a Death Eater who attacks a dragon that had befriended Harry Potter, though the dragon later claimed that the Death Eater gave her indigestion.